Harry Cook (actor)

 Cook came out as gay in 2013.
 He was on the forefront of the fight for marriage equality in Australia.
 In 2016, Cook was nominated as LGBTQ Celebrity of the Year at the Inaugural Australian LGBTQ Awards held at the Sydney Opera House for his work as an openly gay activist and actor.
 He was nominated again the following year.
 Cook was nominated again for the LGBTI Local Icon Award at the 2019 Australian LGBTI Awards.

-In September 2018, Cook's debut memoir Pink Ink (book) was released to rave reviews.

-His debut young adult novel, 'Fin & Rye & Fireflies', was released worldwide in August 2020 through Black and White Publishing's imprint Ink Road Books as their first LGBTQI+ themed YA novel to rave reviews.

-In 2021, Harry released his second YA novel, 'Felix Silver, Teaspoons & Witches' via Duet/Interlude press.
+In September 2018, Cook's debut memoir Pink Ink was released to rave reviews.
+His debut young adult novel, Fin & Rye & Fireflies, was released worldwide in August 2020 through Black and White Publishing's imprint Ink Road Books as their first LGBTQI+ themed YA novel to rave reviews.In 2021, Cook released his second YA novel, Felix Silver, Teaspoons & Witches, via Duet/Interlude press.